mokshaproject/moksha/docs/main/Consumers.rst

 .. note::

-   If your using AMQP, your `topic` can using wildcards. http://www.rabbitmq.com/faq.html#wildcards-in-topic-exchanges
+   If you're using AMQP, your `topic` can using wildcards. http://www.rabbitmq.com/faq.html#wildcards-in-topic-exchanges

    Wildcard topics do not work using STOMP.